SharonManyara/klahanie/_clubs/naak/naak-earthcorps-projects-for-2019.md

 Continue control of noxious weeds such as English ivy, Scotch broom, Himalayan blackberries, Yellow archangel, Purple loosestrife, Tansy ragwort, and Garlic mustard.

 #### North Fork of Issaquah Creek (NGPA)
-Continue control of noxious weeds such as English ivy, Scotch broom, Himalayan blackberries, Yellow archangel, Purple loosestrife, Tansy ragwort and Garlic mustard.
+Continue control of noxious weeds such as English ivy, Scotch broom, Himalayan blackberries, Yellow archangel, Purple loosestrife, Tansy ragwort, and Garlic mustard.

 #### Reforestation of Yellow Lake NGPA with one-gallon native tree stock
 Add native trees including western red cedar, and western hemlock to specific areas for reforestation in the fall of the year.
 TBD based upon need and sustainability.

 #### Mountain View NGPA (including Scotch broom behind pickleball court)
 Continue control of noxious weeds such as English ivy, Scotch broom, Himalayan blackberries, Tansy ragwort, and English holly.